jabberjabberjabber/Chunkify/README.md

 - Maximum context length is determined by the loaded model
 - Processing speed depends on the API response time
 - Templates must match the format expected by the LLM
+- May crash if it can't find an appropriate model for instruct template

 ## Breakdown